richard-scryber/scryber.core/docs/overview/mvc_controller_full.rst

 Add the Web host service
 -------------------------

-In order to nicely reference files in the solution, we add a reference to the IWebHostEnvironment to the home controller constructor.
+In order to nicely reference files in the solution, we add a reference to the IWebHostEnvironment to the controller constructor.

 .. code-block:: csharp

     private readonly IWebHostEnvironment _env;

-    public HomeController(IWebHostEnvironment environment)
+    public DocumentController(IWebHostEnvironment environment)
     {
         _env = environment;
     }